OctopusDeploy/docs/docs/security/authentication/index.md

 This scenario would work equally with Azure AD or GoogleApps in place of Active Directory.

-Starting from **Octopus 3.17**, there is also the ability to specify the details for multiple logins for each user.
+You can also specify the details for multiple logins for each user.
 For example, you could specify that a user can log is as a specific UPN/SamAccountName from Active Directory or that they could login using a specific account/email address using GoogleApps.
 Whichever option is actually used to login, Octopus will identify them as the same user.

 ### Matching external identities to Octopus users {#AuthenticationProviders-Usernames,emailaddresses,UPNsandExternalIds}